Welcome to www.diggers-dumpers-plant.co.uk

 Clamshell bucket

-The old Ruston was fitted with this clamshell bucket and must have been used for dredging.
+The old Ruston was fitted with this clamshell bucket and was used for discharging calcified seaweed.

 The dredger Sandchime.
 Now out of use for several years.
 On board is a Priestman Lion 35, which is a land based version with tracks just sat on board on two blocks of wood!